I’M THE SLIME

 The women ended their call, and Chelsea ordered a container of slime.

 Chelsea took the week off work because she didn’t want to go, and she had time to take.
 She believed feeling weird was an illness like any other and that she deserved a vacation.
+She needed to recover.
 Her sister lived about a four-hour drive away from Chicago and enjoyed the trip.
 Alora felt like this sort of thing was part of her duty as a sister, and they couldn’t wait to see each other.

 The plastic slime container fell out of the box with a deep thunk.
 It was a short, cylindrical, white plastic container about three inches tall.
-The only other item was a receipt from Sublime Slime, headquartered in Toronto, Canada that softly touched the floor a second later.
+The only other item was a receipt from Sublime Slime, headquartered in Toronto, Canada, that softly touched the floor a second later.
 A glittery pink sticker gleamed from the container's side that read, "I'm the slime that's sublime!" in silly, loud font.

 Chelsea twisted the cap off and looked inside.
 Immediately, she was hit by that smell.
 The smell of cheap deodorizer pretending to be fruit.
 Grocery store candles.
 Artificial sweetener.
 It was the smell she smelled on him before he disappeared.
 Either Jake had gotten some of this slime for himself, or someone he was spending time with had it.
 Did Kory also tell him about it?
 She would have let Chelsea know.

 The slime was a dark raspberry color with glittery silver moons, gold stars, and green maple leaves worked into it.
 Too wet and thin to be good slime, she told herself, as if she knew good slime when she saw it.
-To her, something about it looked wrong.
+But to her, something about it looked wrong.
 It looked like a child’s puke.
 The sight and smell of it repulsed her, but she found herself fascinated by it.
 She dipped her pinky finger in, finding less resistance and more stickiness than she wanted.
 It was thin but very sticky.
 It clung to her finger like syrup.

 She looked in the box again to make sure there wasn't a little bottle of some other chemical she was supposed to use with it.
 Something either to firm it up or stop it from sticking to her hands.
 But the box was empty.

-“Whatever,” she said to the echoless, heavily postered walls and rugged floors of her apartment.
+“Whatever,” she said to the echoless, heavily postered walls and rugged floors of her small apartment.
 She looked around and took it into her kitchen to minimize the threat of a mess.

 The slime dumped out of the container into her hand.
 She worked it through her fingers and pushed it around.
 The smell was awful, the stickiness was worse, torture at first, but her drive to hold it outweighed the stink.
 She felt it ooze under her fingernails and gave herself into being dirty.
 The cold ick started to soothe her.
 Her impulse to wash her hands subsided as she zoned out and played with the slime.

 “Oh, I can buy a whole other container of shit to make it come off my hands?
 You’d let me do that?
-Thanks,” Chelsea sarcastically spat at her screen, fully back to her normal emotional state, “Why would they sell them separately?
+Thanks,” Chelsea sarcastically spat at her screen, suddenly back to her normal emotional state, “Why would they sell them separately?
 Assholes.”

-She texted Kory:
+She texted Kory.

 Then she wrote:

 Did you tell Jake about it?
-It smells
+It smells like how he smelled sometimes.
+It’s crazy.

 But Kory didn’t text back.